microsoft/DeepSpeed/docs/_posts/2020-05-28-fastest-bert-training.md

 4. Layer-norm reordering for training stability and faster convergence

 These optimizations not only benefit BERT; they are also applicable to many other transformer-based models such as RoBERTa, XLNet, and UniLM.
-Furthermore, besides the improvements mentioned for pretraining, DeepSpeed achieves up to 1.5x speedups for the downstream tasks, such as the fine-tuning for Bing-BERT Squad.
+Furthermore, besides the improvements mentioned for pre-training, DeepSpeed achieves up to 1.5x speedups for the downstream tasks, such as the fine-tuning for Bing-BERT SQuAD.

 ## Performance Results for BERT Pretraining